mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/02-property_based_tests.md

 ```

 The package `Hypothesis` contains two key components.
 The first one is called
 `strategies`.
-This module contains a range of functions which return a search
+This module contains a range of functions that return a search
 strategy, an object with methods that describe how to generate and simplify
 certain kinds of values.
 The second one is the `@given` decorator, which takes
 a test function and turns it into a parametrized one, which, when called, will